Kerwood/flexget/README.md

 flexget daemon start
 ```
 ### Build
-Make a note of the current version of FlexGet on PyPI (we’ll use this to label the image we create).
-At time of writing, this is 2.20.25.
 Navigate into the directory containing the files above.
-To build your image, run the following command (don’t forget to substitute in your docker user’s UID):
+To build your image, run the following command (don’t forget to substitute in your user’s UID):

 ```
-docker build --build-arg PUID=1000 -t flexget:2.20.25 .
+docker build --build-arg PUID=1000 -t flexget:3 .
 ```

 ### Docker run